 The ceiling is now in place, and with the polyethylene and the tarp, provides a roof to keep you dry while working.
-The Carnation Flooring will move around a bit and is not yet fully capable of taking weight because most of the vertical 2x4 batons are not yet in the final positions so cannot fully support the ceiling.
+The Carnation Flooring will move around a bit and is not yet fully capable of taking weight because only some of the vertical 2x4 batons are in the final positions so cannot fully support the ceiling.
 You can walk on it if you are careful.
-The ceiling is supported by spindly vertical prop 2x4s that are towards the center away from the walls and by the 2x8 batons round the outside that are supported by a few vertical 2x4 batons (in their final positions).
 There are temporary wooden covers over the floor openings.

 Forming the concrete lip

 For my basement, rather than the top layer of wall 6" EPS being 4' high it is 2' high instead.
 This 2' extends up to the bottom of the concrete lip and conveniently provides the forming for the bottom of the 6" concrete lip.
 The last layer of 2" EPS on the wall is 4' high, but an additional 10" high piece is glued on top to extend up to provide the side forming for the concrete lip and to locate the load block that takes the weight of the concrete decking edge.
 This additional EPS and the bit above between the decking and the wall is for clarity shown with green crosses in the diagram.